CPS and COVID-19

 Households that normally receive in-person interviews are those first entering the survey rotation (month-in-sample one) and those that were re-entering the survey after the eight-month hiatus (month-in-sample five) (MISH).
 Households at other points in the CPS rotation are typically contacted via phone.
 Enumeration for March began on the 15th.
 On March 20th, the Census Bureau suspended in-person data collection and closed two of the call centers that assisted in collecting CPS data.
 However, data collection continued by phone and efforts were made to reach households via phone that would normally have received an in-person visit.
 Response rates were lower than average by about 10 percentage points in March 2020 (see table below).
 Response rates were even lower for those households in rotation groups that would normally have received an in-person visit (over 20 percentage points lower for month-in-sample one and over 10 percentage points for month-in-sample five).

 Enumeration continued by phone exclusively in April through June of 2020.
 Response rates continued to be unusually low for incoming rotation groups that normally recieve in-person interviews.
-Low response rathes persisted during subsequent surveys for groups that entered the CPS during the pandemic.
+Low response rates persisted during subsequent surveys for groups that entered the CPS during the pandemic.

 In July of 2020, in-person interviews began again in some areas of the country and the Census Bureau call centers that usually assist with CPS data collection also returned to interviewing in a limited capacity in this month.
 Response rates rose slightly compared to May and June, but remain lower than average.
 This is particularly true among incoming rotation groups.
 Low response rates persist for those rotation groups that entered the CPS in May and June.
 Limited in-person interviewing continued into August 2020 and response rates showed similar trends to July.